-That Hollywood was going to remake the 1933 classic film King Kong surprised no one.
-Universal was actually working on their own more faithful version of the classic but they backed out when Paramount’s modern remake was announced.
-It’s this version, produced by Dino De Laurentiis and directed by John Guillermin, that we will be looking at today.
+That Hollywood was going to remake the 1933 classic film King Kong surprised no one – Universal was actually working on their own more faithful version of the classic but they backed out when Paramount’s modern remake was announced – and it’s this Paramount version, produced by Dino De Laurentiis and directed by John Guillermin, that we will be looking at today.
 Moving the time period to the current day was not necessarily a bad thing (the original was not a period piece but set during the current economic depression of the thirties), and the script by Lorenzo Semple Jr. managed to work the current national oil crisis into the story.
 Though I’m sure placing it in a modern setting was more about shaving some money off its 24 million dollar budget than anything to do with artistic integrity.
 So let’s look at King Kong, the 9th Wonder of the World.

-Now a heroic lead has to have a love interest, and in this film it is not a half-starved depression era Fay Wray, but a beautiful aspiring actress who survives a shipwreck and is spotted floating adrift by Prescott.
-Dwan (Jessica Lange) is the remakes blonde damsel in distress, and for her first screen appearance Lange does a decent enough job.
+Now a heroic lead has to have a love interest, and in this film, it is not a half-starved depression-era Fay Wray, but a beautiful aspiring actress who survives a shipwreck and is spotted floating adrift by Prescott.
+Dwan (Jessica Lange) is the remake’s blonde damsel in distress, and for her first screen appearance, Lange does a decent enough job.
 (Note: After the film opened she didn’t appear in a movie for three years as she focused on learning her craft and becoming the awesome actress we know today.)
-Dwan is not the brightest bulb in box and her relationship with a Princeton associate professor makes about as much sense as hers with a forty foot ape.
+Dwan is not the brightest bulb in the box and her relationship with a Princeton associate professor makes about as much sense as hers with a forty-foot ape.
 Though there could be something they both saw in her that appealed to their baser natures.

-When this film was in production Dino De Laurentiis made much ado about the full scale robot Kong they constructed for the movie.
-Created by Carlo Rambaldi this forty foot Kong was constructed with a 3.5 ton aluminum frame, and was covered with rubber and 1,012 pounds of Argentinian horse tails.
-This Mecha-Kong also consisted of 3,100 feet of hydraulic hose and 4,500 feet of electrical wiring, and at cost of $1.7 million.
+When this film was in production Dino De Laurentiis made much ado about the full-scale robot Kong they constructed for the movie.
+Created by Carlo Rambaldi this forty-foot Kong was constructed with a 3.5-ton aluminum frame and was covered with rubber and 1,012 pounds of Argentinian horsetails.
+This Mecha-Kong also consisted of 3,100 feet of hydraulic hose and 4,500 feet of electrical wiring, and at a cost of $1.7 million.
 You couldn’t open an entertainment magazine without coming across an article with De Laurentiis spouting off about his fabulous robot.
 The one problem this robot had was that it sucked.
 It could barely move and looked about as lifelike as Donald Trump.
 This is why 99.9 percent of the shots consisting of Kong were special effects man Rick Baker in an ape suit.

-While Jack spirits Dwan away, as Kong is rolls around with his rubber nemesis, back at the village Wilson is building a Kong-Trap.
+While Jack spirits Dwan away, and Kong rolls around with his rubber nemesis, back at the village Wilson is building a Kong-Trap.
 Turns out the black ooze on this island won’t be able to be refined into oil for another ten thousand years, and Wilson had already radio that head office that he was “Bringing in the Big One.”
-With visions of his head on the corporate chopping block he suddenly gets the brilliant idea that as long as he brings back something big he’s in the clear.
-He figures that if “Put a Tiger in Your Tank” made Esso a fortune than an actual giant ape will make them millions.
-I do really wish they’d put in the scene of the corporate meeting that actually agreed to this idea, because in reality Wilson would have been fired shortly after they sued him for gross incompetence.
+With visions of his head on the corporate chopping block, he suddenly gets the brilliant idea that as long as he brings back something big he’s in the clear.
+He figures that if “Put a Tiger in Your Tank” made Esso a fortune then an actual giant ape will make them millions.
+I do really wish they’d put in the scene of the corporate meeting that actually agreed to this idea because in reality Wilson would have been fired shortly after they sued him for gross incompetence.
 Yet somehow Fred Wilson sweet-talked his way out of being shit canned, and so the company airdropped him several barrels of chloroform to use in his pit trap.
-Strangely enough it works.
+Strangely enough, it works.

-Note: The continuity in the capture scene is all over the map.
-The size of the pit Rick Baker in the ape suit falls into does not remotely match the full scale hole we see them dig on location.
-Also the picture below clearly shows that going by the location and size of Kong’s arm that the giant ape would not actually fit in that pit.
+Note: The continuity in the Kong-capture sequence is all over the map.
+The size of the pit Rick Baker in the ape suit falls into does not remotely match the full-scale hole we see them dig on location.
+Also, the picture below clearly shows that going by the location and size of Kong’s arm that the giant ape would not actually fit in that pit.

 Regardless of the stupidity and implausibility of this plan, as that much chloroform would cause paralysis, cardiac and respiratory failure resulting in Wilson bringing back a very dead Kong, but it all turns out well and they get Kong back to America for his big unveiling in New York City.
 Dwan is excited about being a star, Jack is all pissed off at the idea of Kong becoming a sideshow, and Wilson just struts around like a dickhead, threatening to ruin careers if he doesn’t get his way.
 Jack’s integrity wins out and he quits, but Dwan can’t risk losing her one shot at the big time so she goes along with the show.
 Kong is wheeled out in a giant replica of a gas pump, and it looks as dumb it sounds, but when the reporters all get grabby around Dwan the ole guy goes ape shit.